wpswings/membership-for-woocommerce/README.txt

 = 2.1.4 - Released on 6 September 2022 =
-* New: Filter member according to membership plan and column added in members table
+* New: Filter members according to a membership plan and column added in the members table
 * New: Filter member according to status
-* New: Addition of Quick Status Update in member table
+* New: Addition of Quick Status Update in the member table
 * New: Compatibility with the latest WooCommerce and WordPress
 * Fix: Wrong Membership name display on single product page fixed